 Fundamental course in drawing media.
 Emphasis on basic concepts of drawing and developing skills in perception, representation, composition and use of traditional drawing materials.
 Student will engage with critiques, discussions and the historical and contemporary context of drawing as an art form.
 Student will create and analyze projects that demonstrate critical and creative thinking the knowledge of drawing theory and practice.
-This course or equivalent ability level is a prerequisite for many 200-level studio courses.
 May be repeated up to 9 total credits.

 Corequisite: Recommend Art majors take concurrently with ART 115 .

 Upon successful completion of this course, the student should be able to:

 1. Demonstrate the understanding of drawing as process, as the result of physical activity, critical thinking and intuition.
 Explore expressive possibilities by using drawing theory and physical practice.